Self-Realization Fellowship Lake Shrine: Windmill Chapel

 The previous owners, the McElroys, built an authentic reproduction of a 16th-century Dutch windmill.
 Though the mill was never put to use, its sails are functional and capable of turning in the wind.
 Then came a boat dock and landing, whose peaked roof, carved figure-heads, and benches added yet another charming touch to the unusual setting.
 Yogananda converted the windmill into a chapel where meditations and services were held.
 Until the new temple was constructed in 1996, the windmill chapel was the primary location for all services held at the Lake Shrine.
 During the interim years, it had been enlarged once during the 1950s, and again later to accommodate the ever increasing attendance.

 Due to the erosion caused by the elements, termites, and the 1994 Northridge earthquake, the chapel was closed to the public in 2013.
 Cost overruns delayed the completion of the Windmill Chapel for another year.
 During an exploratory demolition process, it was discovered that the windmill tower was not well-connected to the lower structure, making it unreliable for withstanding earthquakes.
 The scope of the restoration work therefore evolved into a major engineering project.
 Throughout the nearly two year-long restoration process, both the interior and exterior appearance of the building were diligently preserved to match its original form.
 Along with the architects, engineers, and other professional tradespeople, SRF monks with carpentry skills and construction experience participated in the project, which was entirely funded through donations from devotees.

 To remedy the structural deficiency, two 18 ft long steel beams were installed to anchor the octagonal tower to the masonry of the outer walls, thus dispersing the load upon the lower structure.
 About six years prior to the windmill restoration project, SRF staff had purchased some rare old growth redwood beams that were salvaged in Mendocino County.
-This wood was utilized to build the 20 ft long windmill replacement veins, the fascia, and other exterior elements.
+This wood was used to build the 20 ft long windmill replacement veins, the fascia, and other exterior elements.
 Due to the high presence of tannin that built up within the wood over the course of some four-hundred years, it is considered to be highly resilient to weathering and termite incursion, and is estimated to last in the hundreds of years.

 Further improvements included: the replacement or repair of all of the roofs; installation of additional hidden steel structural reinforcement to help prevent earthquake damage; and the precise re-creation of the original windmill sails, window casings, the skylight, and other elements of the building's extensive customized woodwork.
 The tiles covering the windmill tower were removed, numbered, and reinstalled in their original order after repairs were made to its frame.
 Additional upgrades were made to the furnace, gas lines, the access for the disabled, retaining walls, the surrounding landscaping; and the electrical, security, audio, and fire alarm systems.
 The reopening of the chapel took place on July 27, 2015, with a ribbon-cutting ceremony officiated by Brother Achalananda, preceded by an introduction by Brother Vishwananda.